How to Use Google Maps Timeline for Mileage Tracking

 happy man with mileage app

-What is Google Maps Timeline and how does it work?
+What is Google Maps Timeline?

 1. Open the Google Maps app on your Android phone or tablet